Scientific Advisory Board

 Dr. Flaherty is a leading clinician focused on biomarkers to define mechanisms and identify optimal target patient populations.
 He currently serves as Director of Developmental Therapeutics for the Cancer Center at Massachusetts General Hospital and as Associate Professor at Harvard Medical School, and is internationally known for his expertise in clinical and translational research directed against signal transduction pathways in melanoma.

 Dr. Flaherty has been at the forefront of clinical research for innovative kinase-targeted cancer drug development: In addition to being principal investigator of numerous first-in-human clinical trials with novel targeted therapies, he is the principal investigator of two national, cooperative group trials.
-He served as principal investigator for the first-in-human clinical trials of the first prospectively developed selective BRAF inhibitors, RAF-265 and PLX4032.
-PLX4032 has emerged as the most active single-agent therapy ever evaluated in metastatic melanoma patients, and is rapidly being tested in a phase III trial of which Dr. Flaherty serves as co-principal investigator.
+He served as principal investigator for the first-in-human clinical trials of the first prospectively developed selective BRAF inhibitors (RAF-265 and PLX4032, now vemurafenib / Zelboraf).
+Vemurafenib emerged as the most active single-agent therapy ever evaluated in metastatic melanoma patients, and was approved in 2011 after phase III trials in which Dr. Flaherty served as co-principal investigator.